Ceratech/fcm-scala/README.md

 bind(classOf[FcmConfigProvider]).to(classOf[DefaultFcmConfigProvider])
 ```

-You can also provide your own implementation of the `FcmConfigProvider` trait.
+You can also provide your own implementation of the `FcmConfigProvider` trait to get needed configuration.

 Lastly you should also provide a standalone [Play WS client](https://github.com/playframework/play-ws).